XQ22/Bad-Coding-Challenge/README.md

 ## Rules I will be using

 1. No if statements.
-There exist no further evil than including if statements in your code.
+There exists no further evil than including if statements in your code.
 2. Use Python.
 Self-explanatory.
 3. Only Finished work will be published to the Master Branch